August 2, 2024

 Let's illustrate with a hypothetical situation.

-Say you work for a major talent agency, and you’re negotiating a future deal for heavy-hitter client (and national treasure) Edie Falco
+Say you work for a central talent agency, and you're negotiating a future deal for heavy-hitter client (and national treasure) Edie Falco

-Calculating the best pay for any actor is a difficult task, full of all sorts of math.
-You’re dealing with SAG rates, profit sharing, television residual pay, and all that’s on top of the raw fact that- in this hypothetical situation- you’re representing the jaw-dropping, prestigious talent of (again, national treasure) Edie Falco.
+Calculating the best pay for any actor is complex and full of math.
+You deal with SAG rates, profit sharing, and television residual pay.
+All that's on top of the raw fact that- in this hypothetical situation - you're representing Edie Falco.

-The hypothetical future deal you’re negotiating is for Edie Falco to star in an epic, twelve-part television mini-series.
-The offer currently on the table is a fantastic role paid at an even better rate.
+The hypothetical future deal you're negotiating is for Edie Falco to star in an epic, 12-part television mini-series.
+The offer currently on the table is a fantastic role, paid at an even better rate.

 But there's a catch.

-Principal photography is set to commence in one year and is scheduled to last approximately six months, not counting potential reshoots.
-That means that if Edie Falco takes the gig, her commitment to the project would bar her from taking on a baker’s dozen of other roles in the meantime.
+Principal photography will commence in one year and will last approximately six months, not counting potential reshoots.
+If Edie Falco takes the gig, her commitment to the project would bar her from taking on other roles.

 And if the project, in turn, falls through, Falco could be left hanging high and dry with a deserted schedule for the next year and a half.